-- 80. The CoRWM report to Government on interim storage (CoRWM doc 2500) recommended that there be more co-ordination of PSE between the NDA and other UK nuclear industry organisations.
+- 83. The CoRWM report to Government on interim storage (CoRWM doc.
+2500) recommended that there be more co-ordination of PSE between the NDA and other UK nuclear industry organisations.
 The objective envisaged was to ensure sufficient stakeholder participation in decision making without incurring stakeholder fatigue.
-The Government in its response accepted the recommendation (DECC 2009a). - 81.
+The Government in its response accepted the recommendation (DECC 2009a). - 84.
 CoRWM asked for views on co-ordination of PSE in its questionnaire.
-DECC and the NDA stated in their response to the questionnaire (CoRWM doc.2880) that it would be inappropriate for one organisation to co-ordinate PSE and in particular expressed concern over potential compromise of the independence of regulators.
+DECC and the NDA stated in their response to the questionnaire (CoRWM doc.
+2880) that it would be inappropriate for one organisation to co-ordinate PSE and in particular expressed concern over potential compromise of the independence of regulators.
 CoRWM agrees with this point of view.
 What the Committee had in mind was that there could be a formal mechanism for co-ordinating PSE arrangements so that, for example, consultations did not happen at the same time or follow closely on one another.
 It was not being suggested that one organisation should in some way co-ordinate the content of all PSE.
-CoRWM accept that coordination of PSE is a major challenge due to the different governments, different policies and required timescales. - 82.
-A Nuclear Engagement Group (NEG) has existed which was focussed on new nuclear build.
-It brought together Governments, NDA, Regulators, and the Health Protection Agency.
+CoRWM accepts that coordination of PSE is a major challenge owing to the different governments, different policies and required timescales. - 85.
+In the past, the Nuclear Engagement Group (NEG) existed, which was focussed on new nuclear build.
+It brought together Governments, NDA, regulators, and the Health Protection Agency.
 The aim of the group was to co-ordinate nuclear PSE at national level and provide a mechanism for learning from experience.
 The group produced a nuclear consultations map which was placed on the DECC website12.
-Although this map was primarily to set out the opportunities for people to have their say in the new nuclear programme, it also included the main public consultations led by DECC, other Government departments, NDA and the nuclear regulators. - 83.
+Although this map was primarily to set out the opportunities for people to have their say in the new nuclear programme, it also included the main public consultations led by DECC, other Government departments, NDA and the nuclear regulators. - 86.
 The NEG has not met since March 2010 and the consultations map on the website is out of date13.
 It is understood that replacement mechanisms are being considered by DECC.
-A Geological Disposal Communications Plan is being developed to enable organisations to plan their PSE more effectively especially taking account of the PSE programmes in West Cumbria.
+A Geological Disposal Communications Plan is being developed to enable organisations to plan their PSE more effectively, especially taking account of the PSE programmes in West Cumbria.
 CoRWM is given to understand that the Radioactive Waste Policy Group (which is attended by governments and the regulators) will be identifying future consultations and opportunities where they can be coordinated.
-The NDA are intending to publish the timelines of future consultations on their website and there is the opportunity for the NDA Strategy Group to coordinate engagement during development and implementation of the NDA Strategy. - 84.
-It must be recognised that some co-ordination of PSE is included in the routine communications and overall coordination of activities between organisations; however this is not within any national framework or process.
+NDA is intending to publish the timelines of future consultations on their website and there is the opportunity for the NDA Strategy Group to coordinate engagement during development and implementation of the NDA Strategy. - 87.
+It must be recognised that some co-ordination of PSE is included in the routine communications and overall coordination of activities between organisations; however this is not within any national framework or process. - 88.
+During the gathering of evidence for this position paper, Government sponsors made the point that, in their experience, PSE was most effective when representatives of different organisations were in the same room and could interact.
+They also stated that CoRWM attendance at PSE events was very helpful.